Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-image-magnify.md

   - javascript
 ---

-To zoom into an image, for me, is a typical JavaScript functionality where people used to rely on plugins.
-But join me in this tutorial, and I'll show you how easy it is to create an image magnifier on hover function in `Vanilla JavaScript`.
+For me, zooming into an image is a typical JavaScript functionality where people used to rely on plugins.
+But join me in this tutorial, and I'll show you how easy it is to create an **image magnifier** on the hover function in **Vanilla JavaScript**.

 ## HTML Setup

-As always lets start with the HTML structure.
+As always, let's start with the HTML structure.

 ```html
 <div class="container">